 Matching algorithm

-Learn more about Numeral's VOP matching algorithm
+Learn more about Mambu Payments (formerly Numeral)'s VOP matching algorithm

 Overview